jerryshell/midas/README.md

 # Midas

-*Midas* is a free and open source trend investment tool.
+*Midas* is a free and open source *Moving Average Trading* simulator.

 ## ⚠️ Warning